MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 - \*/masterpage

 - \*/style library

+> [!NOTE]
+> Clientsideassets is a default public origin that was added in Dec of 2017 so that, if you had a public CDN before that time, you wouldn't see the entry automatically added, but if you created afterward, you'd see this change automatically.
+If you'd like to read an example of using this CDN origin, see: [Host your client-side web part from Office 365 CDN (Hello World part 4)](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/hosting-webpart-from-office-365-cdn)

 ## Set up and configure the Office 365 CDN by using the SharePoint Online Management Shell